 - At the top, you’ll find popular settings.

 - To search for a specific setting: At the top, tap Search settings.

 If you don’t see the moving lights at the bottom of your screen, you have an older version of the Assistant.
 To get the new Google Assistant, check this info:

-For the new Google Assistant to work, make sure these settings are in place:
+For the new Google Assistant to work, confirm you have these settings:

 - You use only one Assistant language.
 If you have a second Assistant language, remove it.